ZKBase (ZKB) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 ZKBase Historical Price

-According to the latest data gathered on ZKBase live price page, the current price of ZKBase is 0.00191892USD.
-The circulating supply of ZKBase(ZKB) is 223.45M ZKB , giving it a market capitalization of $428.75K.
+According to the latest data gathered on ZKBase live price page, the current price of ZKBase is 0.00185472USD.
+The circulating supply of ZKBase(ZKB) is 223.45M ZKB , giving it a market capitalization of $414.20K.

 The ZKBase Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ZKB based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.